Compare level term life insurance quotes

 Level term life insurance won’t be right for everyone.
 Downsides include:

-- High premiums – premiums will usually be higher compared with decreasing term life insurance, where the pay-out amount drops over time.
-Typically, the younger you are when you buy level term cover, the cheaper it’s likely to be
+- High premiums – premiums will usually be higher compared with decreasing term life insurance.
+This is because the pay-out for a decreasing policy drops over time.
+Typically, the younger you are when you buy level term cover, the cheaper it’s likely to be.

 - No inflation – level term policies don’t take inflation into account.
 While the pay-out amount might seem more than adequate when you take out the policy, it might be worth a lot less 20 years on.